mulky-sulaiman/fortify-ui-livewire/README.md

 <a name="features-password-confirmation"></a>
 ### Password Confirmation
-To enable the password confirmation feature, you'll need to visit the **FortifyUI** service provider and uncomment `Fortify::confirmPasswordView()`, to register the view.
+To enable the password confirmation feature, you'll need to visit the **FortifyUILivewire** service provider and uncomment `Fortify::confirmPasswordView()`, to register the view.
 This allows you to attach the `password.confirm` middleware to any of your routes, which is handled by the `password-confirm.blade.php` file.

 <a name="features-two-factor-auth"></a>
 ### Two-Factor Authentication
-To enable the two-factor authentication feature, you'll need to visit the **FortifyUI** service provider and uncomment `Fortify::twoFactorChallengeView()`, to register the view.
+To enable the two-factor authentication feature, you'll need to visit the **FortifyUILivewire** service provider and uncomment `Fortify::twoFactorChallengeView()`, to register the view.
 Then, go to the `fortify.php` config file and make sure `Features::twoFactorAuthentication` is uncommented.
 Next, you'll want to update your `User` model to include the following:

 ```php
 use Laravel\Fortify\TwoFactorAuthenticatable;